oskariorg/oskari-docs/md/documentation/backend/setup-geoserver.md

 # Setup Geoserver for Oskari

-This document describes how to geoserver environment for Oskari.
+This document describes how to setup a Geoserver environment for Oskari.
 Geoserver is needed for these functionalities:

 - myplaces
 - analysis